ycrc/ycrc.github.io/docs/clusters-at-yale/guides/containers.md

 # from Singularity Hub (no longer updated)
 apptainer build bioconvert-latest.sif shub://biokit/bioconvert:latest
 ```

+!!!warning
+    On the Yale clusters, **Apptainer is not installed on login nodes**. <br>Trying to run apptainer on the login nodes will give an error like '-bash: /bin/apptainer: Permission denied'

 Container images can take up a lot of disk space (dozens of gigabytes), so you may want to change the default location Apptainer uses to cache these files.
 To do this before getting started, you should add something like the example below to to your `~/.bashrc` file: